-Huggins is a research fellow and director of outreach with PERC as well as a research fellow at the Hoover Institution at Stanford University.
+Huggins is a research fellow and former director of outreach with PERC as well as a research fellow at the Hoover Institution at Stanford University.
 Her association with PERC goes back several years, although she has recently embarked on a new venture as the manager of economic initiatives for the American Prairie Reserve.

-Huggins coauthored with Terry Anderson Property Rights: A Practical Guide to Freedom and Prosperity (2003 & 2009) and "The Property Rights Path to Sustainable Development," which appeared in The Legacy of Milton and Rose Friedman's Free to Choose (2004).
-She also coauthored Greener Than Thou: Are You Really an Environmentalist?
+Huggins coauthored with Terry Anderson Property Rights: A Practical Guide to Freedom and Prosperity (2003 & 2009) and Greener Than Thou: Are You Really an Environmentalist?
 (2008).
-Her forthcoming book, Environmental Entrepreneurship: Markets Meet the Environment in Unexpected Places will be out this year.
+Her latest book, Environmental Entrepreneurship: Markets Meet the Environment in Unexpected Places was published in 2013.

-With Anderson and Thomas Power, Huggins edited Accounting for Mother Nature: Changing Demands for her Bounty (2007).
-Previously, she edited Drug War Deadlock: The Policy Battle Continues (2005) and Population Puzzle: Boom or Bust?
+Huggins edited Accounting for Mother Nature: Changing Demands for her Bounty (2007), Drug War Deadlock: The Policy Battle Continues (2005) and Population Puzzle: Boom or Bust?
 (2005).

 She holds an M.S. in Public Policy and a B.S. in Political Science and Environmental Studies from Utah State University.
 Huggins and her husband live in Bozeman, Montana with their two vivacious children.
 Any spare time she can find is spent rock climbing and fly fishing!
 Additionally, she serves on the Temple Fork Outfitters Advisory Board.